BulletButcher88/pure_js_api/README.md

 # IMDB API search with JS, HTML and CSS
 #### API, Jquery project

-Accessing a VHS VS Netflix website would be cool, right? .... an idea for when I get a chance..
+Do you think a VHS VS Netflix website is a good idea? ....

 ![](images/loading.png)